rocky-linux/wiki.rockylinux.org/docs/irc.md

 ## Etiquette

-This section goes over general etiquette expected of all users of IRC or Mattermost on the bridge.
+This section goes over general etiquette expected of all users of Mattermost or IRC/Matrix on the bridge.

 ### How to ask questions